 1. COVERING LETTER FOR SUBMISSION:

 I hereby affirm that the contents of this manuscript are original.
-Furthermore, it has neither been published elsewhere in any language fully or partly, nor is it under review for publication elsewhere
+Furthermore, it has neither been published anywhere in any language fully or partly, nor it is under review for publication elsewhere.

-I affirm that all the authors have seen and agreed to the submitted version of the manuscript and their inclusion of names as co-authors.
+I affirm that all the co-authors of this manuscript have seen the submitted version of the manuscript and have agreed to inclusion of their names as co-authors.

-Also, if my/our manuscript is accepted, I/We agree to comply with the formalities as given on the website of the journal & you are free to publish our contribution in any of your journals.
+Also, if my/our manuscript is accepted, I agree to comply with the formalities as given on the website of the journal.
+The Journal has discretion to publish our contribution in any of its journals.